LuccaSA/RestDrivenDomain/README.md

 RDD provide 4 distinct layers to structurally enforce Domain isolation.
 - **Web** : WebController / ReadOnlyWebController are the main entry point for instanciating the full RDD stack.
 All web related operations must stay on this layer.
 - **Application** : AppController / ReadOnlyAppController are aimed at providing a global functionnal layer
-- **Domain** : RestCollection / ReadOnlyRestCollection are placeholders for Domain centric opérations
+- **Domain** : RestCollection / ReadOnlyRestCollection are placeholders for Domain centric opÃ©rations
 - **Infra** : Repository / ReadOnlyRepository implements external access to data (via EF, HttpClient, Files, etc)